pwwUser/you-are-here-timeline/README.md

 *npm install* to get necessary libraries in place.

 You can use *webpack-dev-server* to serve the assets locally and get some nifty development tricks in the process (like hot module replacement)
+To globally install, use *npm install webpack-dev-server -g* To start dev server *webpack-dev-server --inline*

 Or